southwick-associates/implan/README.md

 ## Usage

-TODO: Plan to add a vignette to provide a well-explained example workflow.
+See the vignettes:

+- Preparing for Implan import & export
+- Updating to a new sectoring scheme
+- Writing multiple results to one Excel workbook

 ```r
 library(implan)